 The Rahu-Jupiter sub-period is one of two structurally significant friction windows inside the 18-year Rahu Mahadasha.
 The other is Rahu-Saturn (about 2 years 10 months), which carries the contraction reading rather than this sub-period's expansion-with-caution reading.
 Between the two, Rahu-Mercury (about 2 years 6 months) runs as the conventional commerce and communication amplification.
 Rahu-Venus (3 years) is the longest single antardasha across the entire Vimshottari system and carries the wealth-and-desire amplification reading.

-The Tempora Rahu Mahadasha method article covers the dispositor analysis, natal-house framework, and the broader 18-year texture that this sub-period sits inside.
+The Tempora Rahu Mahadasha method article covers the dispositor analysis, natal-house framework and the broader 18-year texture that this sub-period sits inside.
 Reading the sub-period in isolation captures the 2 years 5 months; reading it inside the Mahadasha gives the longer arc that places the friction reading in context.

 The conditional probability framework holds across the full series.
 Each antardasha is a flagged window for specific event classes whose probability is elevated relative to chance; none is a deterministic forecast for any individual chart.